tannerjared/MRI_Guide/Home.md

 # mkdir antsbin
 # cd antsbin
 # ccmake ../ANTs

-$ then go into cmake and type “c” and then “g”  then exit back to the terminal
+$ go into cmake and type “c” and then “g”  then exit back to the terminal

 # make -j 4
 ```